 You have an advanced degree.
 You’re a reader by nature.
-A pretty face only goes so far, so seek out an app that allows you plenty of text to tell your story.
-Letting the world know who you are is important on any dating app, but if you’re appealing to highly educated singles, you’re looking for “word people.”
+A pretty face only goes so far, so seek out a dating app that allows you plenty of text to tell your story.
+Letting the world know who you are is important on any app, but if you’re appealing to highly educated singles, you’re looking for “word people.”

 Don’t be afraid to go into detail about why your education is important to you, and how it influences your social life.
 So make the most of the space you’re given to let potential suitors know your interests—academic and otherwise.

 It may feel a bit high school for someone with a Master’s or a PhD, but instead of spending hours swiping, spend a few minutes answering a few questions that will help narrow your compatibility search from the start.

 Let’s face the facts: no matter how intelligent you are or how sapiosexual (physical attraction to another’s intelligence) your leanings, people often still have a physical type.
 Even in a niche world like academia, there’s a good chance that there’s someone out there who shares your love of learning and strikes your fancy.

 Helpful Tips for Dating Online When You’re a Highly Educated Single

 With so many people trying to make a match, have an idea of who you’d like to meet.
 You may be looking for true love, while plenty of others are looking for casual dating.

 If you’re seeking someone for an intellectual tête-à-tête, show prospective suitors that you’re up for the challenge.
 Share your interests, areas of expertise or study, and let other singles know you’re up for a conversation.
 Let prospective dates know what you’re reading, studying, or listening to, and use that as a conversation-starter with others.
 It’s also great to keep this information up to date.
 If you’ve read something new and you’d love a chance to talk about it with someone, pop that information into your profile!
 Being passionate about a topic is attractive.